-Ideally learners will do this activity before being taught that the angles of a triangle add up to 180°.
-You could ask the learners to draw their own triangles, to measure the angles carefully and to add up the sum of the three angles.
-Then ask the totals and make a list on the board.
+Ask the learners to draw their own triangles, to measure the angles carefully and to add up the sum of the three angles.
+Then ask the totals and make a list.
 Most will be between 175° and 185° and you would not expect many to be exactly 180° unless the learners already know what the sum should be.